Ubuntu 18.04 comes with a stripped down version of Vim. If you want to use Vim for serious work, you want the full version.

 modified but not saved.
 The commands listed below are for navigating between buffers.

-When writting Python programs in Vim, you can run the command :!python3 %
+When writing Python programs in Vim, you can run the command :!python3 %

 to run the current file.